-This morning we will visit Stockyards City which was founded in 1910.
+We will visit Stockyards City this morning, which was founded in 1910.
 Since then Stockyards City has been the place for cattlemen, horsemen, farmers, ranchers and real cowboys to come for apparel, equipment, supplies, a good meal and the opportunity to catch up on what’s going on over a cold sarsaparilla with fellow cattlemen.
 We will take you to Cattlemen’s Steakhouse to enjoy a spot of lunch before leaving "Cow Town" Later, following a driving tour of the city, this evening we will spend time at Toby Keith's "I love that Bar & Grill" for some great food and music.

-This morning we will make the short drive to Sulphur, where we will visit the Chickasaw Cultural Center and learn about the Native Americans of Oklahoma.
+Today we will make the short drive to Sulphur, where we will continue our Midwest and More Tour with a visit to the Chickasaw Cultural Center and learn about the Native Americans of Oklahoma.
 From there another short drive will see our arrival in Tishomingo and Blake Shelton's Ole Red for lunch and perhaps a cold beer!
 We’ll have time to visit Blake’s Mum’s gift shop before heading to Dallas and the Lone Star State.
 This evening we will take you to the the lively Deep Ellum district - known for its vibrant street murals, quirky art galleries, Brewpubs, cocktail bars, Tex-Mex eateries and of course live music!

 After breakfast we will spend the day in Fort Worth.
 The authentic historic district has become a hub for those interested in the rich legacy of the old west.
 A must-see mecca for those wanting to experience a piece of the past and learn more about what it was like to drive cattle along the trail to a thriving destination where cowboy culture and commerce intersected.
 With its current collection of attractions, re-enactments, tours, live animals, restaurants, rodeo, hotels and retail stores the Stockyards are once again a thriving and vibrant destination, attracting visitors from around the country and across the globe.
 Later we will visit the world's biggest Honky tonk - Billy Bob's Texas!
 This iconic, huge country music venue has an indoor rodeo arena, mechanical bulls & dozens of bars